5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 RedisInterface API allows full CRUD operations (GET/POST/PUT/PATCH/DELETE) on all data models that are embebed in the system.

 ### GET Data/Action
-Get all the action entities.
+Get all the action objects.

 Return:

-* 200 - Success, list of Actions from redis storage.
+* 200 - Success, list of Actions.
 ```json
 [
   {